 "The Battle at Lake Changjin" tops Chinese box office chart

 BEIJING, Oct.
-1 (Xinhua) -- Historical epic "The Battle at Lake Changjin" topped the Chinese mainland box office on Thursday, one day before China's National Day holiday, data from the China Movie Data Information Network showed Friday.
+2 (Xinhua) -- Historical epic "The Battle at Lake Changjin" topped the Chinese mainland box office on Friday, the first day of China's National Day holiday, data from the China Movie Data Information Network showed Saturday.

-Co-directed by Chen Kaige, Hark Tsui and Dante Lam, the film ended its first day of screening with nearly 204 million yuan (about 31.5 million U.S. dollars).
+Co-directed by Chen Kaige, Hark Tsui and Dante Lam, the film ended its second day of screening with over 406 million yuan (about 62.6 million U.S. dollars).

 Set in the War to Resist U.S. Aggression and Aid Korea (1950-1953) and headlined by Wu Jing and Jackson Yee, the film tells the story of the Chinese People's Volunteers soldiers fighting bravely under freezing temperatures in a key campaign at Lake Changjin, or Chosin Reservoir.